yxh7d08c/IntriFACE/README.md

   <img src="figures/framework.png" style="max-width:60%;">
 </div>

-Welcome to FaceShield, your high-fidelity and provable facial privacy protection platform!
-Here are some key features of our platform:
+Welcome to ModelName, a highly generalizable and discriminative deepfake face detector that establishes a reliable barrier between you and the synthetic world.
+The following provides key information about this detector:

-> 📌 **Feature disentanglement**: *FaceShield* leverages joint statistical and spatial independence constraints to maximally disentangle facial identity and perceptual content, thereby separating identity perturbation from perceptual preservation.
+> 📌 **New Perspective**: *ModelName* captures the intrinsic commonality among deepfake faces rather than relying on low-level visual artifacts, thereby maintaining strong generalization across numerous unseen scenarios.
 >
-> 📌 **Practical Sampling**: *FaceShield* decomposes high-dimensional identity perturbation into two tractable sub-processes, thereby reducing computational overhead in high-dimensional scenarios.
+> 📌 **Perceptual Removal**: *ModelName* effectively eliminates perceptual interference embedded in facial images, enabling the extraction of purer identity representations.
 >
-> 📌 **Comprehensive Protection**: *FaceShield* prevents unintended identity leakage arising from the perceptual latent space, offering users comprehensive facial privacy protection.
+> 📌 **Advanced Purification**: *ModelName* suppresses irrelevant identity components while enhancing relevant ones within the extracted representation, isolating the most discriminative identity features.
 >
-> 📌 **Extensive Evaluation**: *FaceShield* offers users a superior and reliable solution in terms of naturalness, perceptual fidelity, privacy protection, and efficiency.
+> 📌 **Outstanding Performance**: Extensive experiments demonstrate that *ModelName* achieves remarkable results in generalization, robustness, and identity discriminability, highlighting its potential as a universal solution for deepfake face detection.

 ---

-## 😊 **FaceShield Updates**
+## 😊 **ModelName Updates**
 > - [ ] To be supplemented code after acceptance...
 >
-> - [x] 20/09/2025: *First version pre-released for this open source code.*
+> - [x] 14/11/2025: *First version pre-released for this open source code.*
 ---

 <font size=4><b> Table of Contents </b></font>